google-parfait/tensorflow-federated/docs/api_docs/python/tff/simulation/datasets/emnist/load_data.md

 following keys and values:

 -   `'pixels'`: a `tf.Tensor` with `dtype=tf.float32` and shape [28, 28],
-    containing the pixels of the handwritten digit.
+    containing the pixels of the handwritten digit, with values in the range [0.0, 1.0].
 -   `'label'`: a `tf.Tensor` with `dtype=tf.int32` and shape [1], the class
     label of the corresponding pixels.